diondokter/device-driver/book/src/migration-v2.md

    - A metadata object is now given
    - All buffers are now mutable for the case you need to do bit swaps
 5. Fieldsets are not generated into a module anymore.
 You may need to change some imports to remove the `field_sets` module from the path.
 The Rust compiler will tell you where this needs to happen.
 6. Fieldsets don't have a constructor anymore.
-If you've called the `new_zero()` on fieldsets before, you'll now need to use the `ZERO` associated const (for which you'll need to import the `Fieldset` trait from the device-driver crate).
+If you've called the `new_zero()` on fieldsets before, you'll now need to use the `ZERO` associated const (for which you'll need to import the `Fieldset` trait from the device-driver crate) or the `default()` impl.
 7. Repeat index parameter has moved.
 It used to be a parameter on the operation getter function.
 Now you specify it on the operation.
 For example:
    ```rust
    - device.foo(index).read()?;